apache/commons-rdf/src/site/markdown/introduction.md

 Note that it needs to be the same `RDF` instance to recreate the same _"someone"_ `BlankNode`.
-This is a Commons RDF-specific behaviour to improve cross-graph compatibility, other RDF frameworks may save the blank node using the provided label as-is with a `_:` prefix, which in some cases could cause collisions (but perhaps more readable output).
+This is a Commons RDF-specific behavior to improve cross-graph compatibility, other RDF frameworks may save the blank node using the provided label as-is with a `_:` prefix, which in some cases could cause collisions (but perhaps more readable output).